 - Annual report and accounts (examined).

-- AGM Minutes.
+- AGM Minutes

-- Any material relating to incident /accident happening at the Hall where an individual or their property has suffered injury or impact.
+- Any material relating to incident /accident happening at the hall where an individual or their property has suffered injury or impact (see also 9.2)

-- Successful grant funding applications.
+- Successful grant funding applications

-It is worth bearing in mind that the Village Hall is part of the heritage of the community and keeping extracts of minutes relating to important events could be of historical importance and should be kept for posterity.
+It is worth bearing in mind that the village hall is part of the heritage of the community and keeping extracts of minutes relating to important events could be of historical importance and should be kept for posterity.